SatwikaKadiyala/DineIn/README.md

 •Add a sample test payload in the AWS Lambda console and test your function to make sure it works as expected.

-3.Set Up API Gateway
+3. Set Up API Gateway

 •Open the API Gateway service and create a new REST API.
-•Define methods like /menu, /order, and /orders, and link them to your Lambda function.
+•Define methods like /menu, /order, and /order, and link them to your Lambda function.

-4.Deploy the API
+4. Deploy the API

 •Deploy the API to a new stage (e.g., "prod").
-Note down the base URL provided by API Gateway, as you’ll need it for the frontend.
+Note down the base URL provided by API Gateway, as you’ll need it for the front end.

 Step 2: Set Up the Frontend with AWS S3